gramineproject/gramine/Documentation/devel/features.md

 - POSIX semaphores (newer API).

 POSIX semaphores are technically not a Linux kernel API.
-Instead, they are implemented on top of the POSIX shared memory functionality of Linux (i.e., via `/dev/shm` pseudo-filesystem).
+Instead, they are implemented on top of the POSIX shared memory functionality of Linux by libc (i.e., via `/dev/shm` pseudo-filesystem).

 Gramine does *not* currently implement either of these APIs.
 Gramine could implement them in the future, if need arises.